-Katalin Parti focuses her research on both the offender and victim sides of cybercrime, including child sexual victimization.
+Katalin Parti focuses her research on both the offender and victim sides of cybercrime, sexual violence, and online manipulative scams targeting older people.
 She is a certified mediator and holds a European Certificate in Cybercrime and Electronic Evidence.
 She is also a coauthor and co-editor of Juvenile Justice and Schools: Policing, Processing, and Programming (San Diego: Cognella, 2020).

-She is the recipient of several awards and fellowships, including Fulbright scholarships, and has ongoing collaborations with scholars in the United States and Europe.
-She has taught courses in cybercriminology, cybersecurity, and criminology.
+She is the recipient of several awards and fellowships, including Fulbright scholarships, Max Planck Scholarships, and has ongoing collaborations with scholars in the United States and Europe.
+She teaches courses in criminology, women and crime, and school violence and justice.

 Parti earned her PhD in criminal justice from the University of Pécs in Hungary.
-She also holds a law degree and is working on her master’s degree in criminal justice, with a concentration on cybercrime investigation and cybersecurity, at Boston University Metropolitan College.
+She also holds a law degree and a master's of science in criminal justice, with a concentration on cybercrime investigation and cybersecurity, at Boston University Metropolitan College.

-- MA in Criminal Justice, Boston University Metropolitan College, expected graduation in 2020
+- MSc in Criminal Justice, Boston University Metropolitan College, 2021

 - PhD in Criminal Justice, University of Pécs